larrywongkahei/larrywongkahei/README.md

 ## Projects (Here are some of the projects I am working on:

 ### `The TreeHole`
 A web application build with React Frontend and Django Backend that allows users to release emotions and stress.
-Press [Me](https://larrywongkahei.github.io/TheTreeHole/)to Redirect
+Press [Me](https://larrywongkahei.github.io/TheTreeHole/) to Redirect

 ### Tools
 * Javascript